ghamaide/RN-testapp/RN.md

 # Build Up a Cross Platform App in 10 minutes with React Native

 Mobile Apps are a crucial part of our daily life.
-Yet, building a mobile app for everyone requires to have knowledge in at least two languages: Java for Android and Swift or Objective-C for iOS.
-Or at least, that’s what I thought until I discovered **React Native**.
+Yet, building a native mobile app for everyone requires to have knowledge in at least two languages: Java for Android and Swift or Objective-C for iOS.
+At least, that’s what I thought until I discovered **React Native**.

 ## What is React Native ?

-React Native is a framework to build **native** apps using only Javascript.
+React Native is a framework to build native apps using only Javascript.
 For the Javascript fan I am, it's a great opportunity.
-As you read it, React Native builds native apps, and not hybrid apps or «HTML5» apps.
+React Native builds **native apps**, and not **hybrid apps** or «HTML5» apps.
 This is possible because the Javascript written is transformed into native UI blocks for Android or iOS.
 I suggest you check React Native's [official website](https://facebook.github.io/react-native/) for more information.
 Let's jump into building of first mobile app.

 ## Installing React Native

-The first step is to install React Native:)
+The **first step** is installing React Native :)
 I won't pretend explaining this better than what has already been done inthe last few months.
 However, I have a few suggestions and links to share

 To install the CLI tools for React Native, you'll need Node.js (Node.js 6 works fine, I haven't tested other versions but React Native should work with Node.js 4 or newer).